 A parent orientation and information evening is scheduled to take place at the Discovery Centre at FKI at 7.30pm on Tuesday 23 November.

 This will allow families to explore the learning spaces and develop a more detailed understanding of the DC program their children will be joining next year.

 New Parents Welcome

-First time parents at Mount Scopus in all year levels are invited to our New Parents Dinner scheduled to be held just prior to school commencing.
-In 2022, this is planned for the evening of Thursday 3 February*.
+First time parents at Mount Scopus in all year levels are invited to our New Parents Dinner scheduled for the start of the school year.
+In 2024, this is planned for the evening of Monday 5 February, 2024.
 This allows the opportunity to meet some of the College Leadership Team, as well as other new parents.

 An invitation will be sent in December.